dustin-lennon/Nova-UCIP-Stardate--Date--Time/README.md

 Changelog - Dates are in Epoch time
 -----------------------------------
+1305215087:

+*	Changed the UCIP choice to Other to be more universal.

 1305018789:

 *	Updated the MOD to use stardates that were present in SMS2.
 Read above on how to configure.